 Actors often like to speculate on how much of a showreel casting directors actually watch..
 30 seconds, 60 seconds.
-The truth is that this is merely speculation and nobody actually knows.
 The casting directors that we are in contact with tell us that it simply varies depending on what they are casting and how much time they have available.
 However, the one thing they are all agreed upon is that they are much more likely to watch a complete showreel if it is well presented, compact, dynamic and slick.
 From our many conversations with casting directors over the years, here are the key qualities they are looking for:

 A good showreel should represent the actor well and be up to date.

 It should be well presented, professional looking and compact.

 It should be an appropriate length for the material included, but not too long!

 It should never feel "padded" or repetitive.